Dr Parisa Baig is a Post-Doctoral Fellow in Entrepreneurship at the Henley Business School and is a member of the Henley Centre for Entrepreneurship.

 Parisa has presented her research at a number of conferences, such as the British Academy of Management (BAM), Association of Business Historians (ABH) and the European Group of Organisational Studies (EGOS).

-Parisa currently teaches on undergraduate programmes in the Business School covering a range of modules such as: Business Synthesis, Student Enterprise, Practice of Entrepreneurship and Entrepreneurial Management Venture Project.
+Parisa currently teaches on undergraduate programmes in the Business School covering a range of modules, including Business Synthesis, Student Enterprise, Practice of Entrepreneurship and Entrepreneurial Management Venture Project.
 In addition, she supervises MBA student projects and dissertations.